koushik-aravalli/koushik-aravalli.github.io/_posts/2020-06-22-AzureFunction-v3-Authorization.md

   }
 ```
-  _Note: httpclient is initialized with default authorization headers as the incoming accesstoken._
+  _Note: HttpClient is initialized with default authorization headers as the incoming accesstoken._

   ```
     _client.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", accessToken);
   ```

 #### Get Group Memberships of the current user context

 Again using AzureAD graph API get all group membership that the user context has.